Eugene32/Employee-Tracker/README.md

     - .env
 - From the root directory go to the /db sub-directory.
     - Type 'mysql -u root -p' on the CLI or Terminal.
     - Enter your mysql password.
+    - Once successful, type in your CLI or Terminal "source schema.sql; source seeds.sql;
 - Type 'node index.js' to start under CLI or Terminal.